-Agile estimation is one of the most discussed and debated topic but still it confuse people.
+Estimation in Agile Software Development is one of the most discussed and debated topics, but still, it confuses many people.
 We always wanted to know more and more about estimation and planning.
-A group of people was asking below question during my recent talk in Delhi (PlayScrum meet) then someone requested answer on Quora as well.
-So I thought why not to write a detailed answer here.
+A group of people was asking the below question during my recent talk then someone requested an answer on Quora as well.
+So I thought, why not to write a detailed explanation here.

 5 most frequently asked questions related to estimation.